 Playwright/Screen Writer Rose Leiman Goldemberg was honored by induction into the Billy Rose Collection at Lincoln Center Library for the Performing Arts.
-The archiving of Ms. Goldemberg’s body of work, marking an extraordinary career in theater and film, was celebrated with a collaboration between Center for Creative Partnerships and Lincoln Center Library for the Performing Arts.
+The archiving of Ms. Goldemberg’s body of work, marking an extraordinary career in theater and film, was celebrated with a collaboration between the Center for Creative Partnerships and Lincoln Center Library for the Performing Arts.
 The centerpiece of the event, in the Bruno Walter Theatre, was a reading of Letters Home, based on the correspondence between poet Sylvia Plath and her mother.
-Kathleen Chalfant, Tony award winning actress, starred as Aurelia Plath, with Rachel Bochan as Sylvia.
+Kathleen Chalfant, a Tony award-winning actress, starred as Aurelia Plath, with Rachel Bochan as Sylvia.

 Letters Home is unique.
 The words to the play are all from Aurelia Plath’s book, Letters Home, and are the actual words of Sylvia Plath and her mother.
 After its premiere at the Women’s Project at the American Place Theatre, the play went to London and Paris, and then around the world, performed in several languages, and honored everywhere.
 Plath is widely considered one of the finest writers of the 20th Century.
-Her work, the tragic circumstances of her early death and the relationship between mother and daughter are very relevant today!
+Her work, the tragic circumstances of her early death, and the relationship between mother and daughter are very relevant today!

 It is interesting to note that Letters Home was created in New York City at the Women’s Project at the American Place Theater in the late1970s--when this was one of the few places for women artists to work.
-Ms. Goldemberg, Ms. Chalfant and Ellen Zisholtz, were all working there at the time.
+Ms. Goldemberg, Ms. Chalfant, and Ellen Zisholtz were all working there at the time.

 Location: Lincoln Center Library for the Performing Arts/ Bruno Walter Theatre